-There are two similar methods with which you can update the firmware.
+There are two methods with which you can update the firmware.

-Method 1 (recommended method):
+Method 1 without pressing any buttons (recommended method):

-- Turn off the camera. - Connect the camera to the computer and wait until the card is recognized as a Removable Drive. - Copy the new firmware file (FWTP2C.BRN) into the camera's flash card root folder. - Disconnect the camera from the computer and wait until it turns off. - Wait until all the LEDs are turned off. - Connect the camera to the PC.
+- Turn off the camera. - Connect the camera to the computer and wait until the card is recognized as a Removable Drive. - Copy the new firmware files into the camera's flash card root folder. - Disconnect the camera from the computer and wait until it turns off. - · Wait until all the LEDs are turned off.

+- Connect the camera to the PC.
 The green LED, indicating the battery is charging, may turn on.
-WAIT. - The LEDs will blink indicating the firmware is being updated.
-WAIT - The firmware will be updated when the LEDs stop flashing.
-After a few seconds the camera will beep once and will be recognized as a Removable Drive. - The firmware file will have been automatically deleted. - The date and time and all parameters will be reset to their default values.

-Method 2:

-- Turn off the camera and remove the card. - Insert the card into an external card reader and connect the card reader to your computer. - Copy the new firmware file (FWTP2C.BRN) into the card's root folder. - Safely disconnect the card reader from the computer and remove the card. - Insert the card into the camera.
-DO NOT turn the camera on or press any buttons. - Connect the camera to external USB power or connect the camera to the PC.
-The green LED, indicating the battery is charging, may turn on.
 WAIT. - The LEDs will blink rapidly indicating the firmware is being updated.
+WAIT - The firmware will be updated when the LEDs stop flashing and the camera is recognized as a Removable Drive. - The firmware file will have been automatically deleted.

+Method 2 by pressing the power button:

-WAIT - The firmware will be updated when the LEDs stop flashing.
-The camera will then automatically turn on with a beep. - The firmware file will have been automatically deleted. - The date and time and all parameters will be reset to their default values.
+- Turn off the camera. - Connect the camera to the computer and wait until the card is recognized as a Removable Drive. - Copy the new firmware files into the camera's flash card root folder. - Disconnect the camera from the computer and wait until it turns off. - · Wait until all the LEDs are turned off. - Turn on the camera and WAIT. - The LEDs will blink rapidly indicating the firmware is being updated.
+WAIT - The firmware will be updated when the LEDs stop flashing. - The firmware file will have been automatically deleted. - The camera is now ready for use. - ▶ After updating the firmware the date and time and all parameters will be reset to their default values.